Yadnesh-Ranshevare/DSA/Trie/readme.md

 - **fifth break**: `samsu` -> not present
 - **sixth break**: `samsun` -> not present
 - **seventh break**: `samsung` ->  present
-- since there is no further partitioning is possible w can say that our key present
+- since there is no further partitioning is possible we can say that our key present

 example 2:\
 words[] = {'i', 'like', 'sam', 'samsung', 'mobile'}\